The truth behind Hep C

 - Jaundice (a yellow look to the whites of your eyes and skin)

-The good news is that Hep C can be treated, and the sooner you find out if you have Hep C, the sooner you can discuss your options with your healthcare provider.
-Not all treatments work for everyone, so your doctor will help you figure out what’s best for you.
+The good news is that Hep C can be treated, and the sooner you find out if you have Hep C, the sooner you can discuss your options with your healthcare professional.
+Not all treatments work for everyone, so your healthcare professional will help you figure out what’s best for you.

 Do you think you are at risk for Hep C?

-Review the risk factors to find out if you should be tested.
+Review the risk factors below or take the risk assessment to find out if you should be tested.

 Testing for Hep C

-There are a few simple tests your doctor will do to determine if you have chronic Hep C:
+There are a few simple tests your healthcare professional will do to determine if you have chronic Hep C:

-First, your doctor will do a test to find out if you have antibodies to the Hep C virus (HCV).
+First, your healthcare professional will do a test to find out if you have antibodies to the Hep C virus (HCV).
 This can be done with a simple blood test.

 If you test positive for antibodies to the Hep C virus, it means at some point in your life, you came into contact with the Hep C virus.
 These antibodies only show that you have been exposed to the virus – they do NOT protect you against Hep C infection or reinfection.

-If you test positive for Hep C virus antibodies, your doctor will need to do more tests to see if you are infected with chronic Hep C. Remember, 1 person in 4 will fight off the virus on their own, but these people will still have antibodies against the virus.
+If you test positive for Hep C virus antibodies, your healthcare professional will need to do more tests to see if you have chronic Hep C. Remember, 1 person in 4 will fight off the virus on their own, but these people will still have antibodies against the virus.

-Your doctor may also order tests to see how well your liver is functioning.
+Your healthcare professional may also order tests to see how well your liver is functioning.
 These might include blood tests or non-invasive scans of your liver.

-If you’re not sure what any of your tests are for, talk to your doctor, nurse or another healthcare professional.
+If you’re not sure what any of your tests are for, talk to a healthcare professional (doctor, nurse, or pharmacist).

 Know the facts